jaeyow/f1-graphql/README.md

 # f1-graphql
-Getting to know GraphQL through using Ergast F1 data.
+Getting to know GraphQL using Ergast F1 data.
 This simply exposes GraphQL of the API data (http://ergast.com/api/f1/2019/results.json?limit=420).

 To make things simpler for learning, I have dumped the F1 data in a json file and used it as a mock API using [json-server](https://github.com/typicode/json-server).

 1. `npm i` -> install dependencies